-At first, prospectors thought that they discovered gem-quality alexandrite – very valuable color-changing gemstone.
+At first, prospectors thought that they discovered gem-quality alexandrite – a very valuable color-changing gemstone.
 To their surprise, this was something even rarer – blue garnet.

 Such unusual daylight color amazed gemmologists – blue garnets were something new to them.
 This was not one or two occasional stones – specialists back then obtained some 160 samples of these unique stones (1.).

 Stones were obtained in the gemstone market in Bekily – the location of their find was not disclosed.
-Now there are rumors that the find has exhausted already in 1999 (2.) but the political and social unrest in the country could also be blamed at this.
+Now there are rumors that the find has exhausted already in 1999 (2.) but the political and social unrest in the country could also be blamed for this.
 From time to time some color change garnets still come from these mines but clear blue ones are missing now and in the market can be seen the same stones from the late 1990ies which tend to become more and more expensive with each resale.